Kenichi Horie: First solo voyage across the Pacific

-Malt's Mermaid next to the main hall of Kotohira-gu.

 In 1962, at the age of 23, Kenichi Horie sailed alone across the Pacific Ocean from Japan to San Francisco aboard a 19 ft plywood sailboat called the Mermaid.
 He departed Nishinomiya, Japan, on May 12, 1962, and arrived in San Francisco, California, U.S., on August 11.
 Despite Horie's best effort to legally depart from Japan, and because of the lack of precedent for international travel on a small sailboat, he was not able to obtain a passport or an adequate amount of foreign currency.
 He arrived with no passport or money and was initially arrested.
 After learning of his voyage, San Francisco Mayor George Christopher arranged for him to be freed.
 He was given a 30-day visa and the key to the city.